Select Page

 During the pandemic, Daring to Dream was able to achieve the makeover of the Relatives’ Room and the Quiet Room in Critical Care.

-Through many conversations with Louise we have been made aware of the need to also refurbish the ‘companion loo’ to the Relatives’ Room.
+Through many conversations with Louise we were made aware of the need to also refurbish the ‘companion loo’ to the Relatives’ Room.
 The visitors’ loo is not only a practical and essential space but actually is a place for someone to have some personal time in.

 Dr Julie Highfield, Consultant Clinical Psychologist, Lead Psychologist for the ICU and MTC Psychology Team, University Hospital of Wales, said: “In the hustle and bustle of a busy intensive care unit, the loo can be a moment of sanctuary to gather your thoughts and right yourself.
 We are grateful to Daring to Dream and Louise Lloyd and her family and friends for helping that to become a reality for our visitors.”